everymind/everymind.github.io/_projects/ComparativeNeuroscience-Brighton/01-intro.md

 {% include toc icon="anchor" title="Comparative Neuroscience" %}

-During the summer of 2017, the Brighton Sea Life Center will host an interactive citizen science exhibit that engages Sea Life guests with current neuroscience research trying to understand general principles of _intelligent behavior_ by comparing the nervous systems of many different animal species.
+During the summer of 2017, the Brighton Sea Life Center will host an interactive citizen science exhibit that engages Sea Life guests with current neuroscience research trying to understand general principles of _intelligent behaviour_ by comparing the nervous systems of many different animal species.

-## What do we mean by "intelligent behavior"?
+## What do we mean by "intelligent behaviour"?

-We believe that _intelligent behavior_ has to do with how you respond when you are surprised, or how you respond to something you did not expect.
+We believe that _intelligent behaviour_ has to do with how you respond when you are surprised, or how you respond to something you did not expect.

 In order to be surprised, you have to be able to guess what is going to happen next, and you also have to decide how sure you are about your guess.
 When your guess is really wrong, but you felt very sure that you would be right, this moment is surprise, and it is in this moment that your understanding of the world breaks.